A. Z. M. Shamsul Alam: Career

 Alam was the rector of the Bangladesh Public Administration Training Centre from 11 January 1990 to 31 July 1990.
-He was an Executive Director of Jamuna Multipurpose Bridge Authority.
+He was an executive director of the Jamuna Multipurpose Bridge Authority.
 He retired from the civil service as a secretary.
 In 1995, he founded Al-Arafah Islami Bank and became its first chairman.

-During the Bangladesh Nationalist Party-Bangladesh Jamaat e Islami rule, Alam served as the Director General of the Islamic Foundation.
-He was appointed director general in October 2003 replacing Syed Ashraf Ali.
+During the Bangladesh Nationalist Party-Bangladesh Jamaat-e-Islami rule, Alam served as the director general of the Islamic Foundation.
+He was appointed director general in October 2003, replacing Syed Ashraf Ali.
 He sought funding from the Saudi Arabian embassy for the renovation of the Baitul Mukarram National Mosque.

-Alam is an independent director of Islami Commercial Insurance PLC.
-He is associated with the Tamaddun Majlish.
+Alam was an independent director of Islami Commercial Insurance PLC.
+He was associated with the Tamaddun Majlish.

+Alam died on 25 July 2025 in Dhaka.